bytefish/bytefish.de/blog/migrating_to_netcore.md

 project.json files.

 So the first step for migrating to the current [.NET Core] version is to migrate the .csproj projects into the new format.
-I have decided to have projects for both .csproj / MSBuild and project.json, so you can still use Visual Studio 2013 and your existing MSBuild environment to build the library.
+I have decided to have projects for both .csproj and project.json, so you can still use Visual Studio 2013 and your existing MSBuild environment to build the library.

-Please keep in mind, that Microsoft has recently decided to step back from .xproj / project.json and intends to move back to a
-.csproj / MSBuild build system (see the Microsoft announcement on [Changes to Project.json]).
+Please keep in mind, that Microsoft has recently decided to step back from project.json and intends to move back to a .csproj / MSBuild build system (see the Microsoft announcement on [Changes to Project.json]).
 I really, really hope, that some of the very nice features of project.json survive the change.

 ### global.json ###

 The [global.json] file specifies what folders the build system should search, when resolving dependencies.

 [TinyCsvParser] currently consists of two projects named ``TinyCsvParser``, which is the library and ``TinyCsvParser.Test``, which is is the test project.
-Both the projects need to be defined in the [global.json] file, so the [.NET Core] Tooling can correctly resolve both.
+In the [global.json] file you can either specify the projects explicitly or let the .NET Core tooling try to resolve them automatically.

-The final [global.json] looks like this:
+The [global.json] for TinyCsvParser looks like this:

 ```json
 {